 One of the physicians in the legislature, Rep. William Petit, R-Plainville, an endocrinologist who has advised a gender identity clinic, said sexual orientation and gender identity are determined by genetics and “cannot be converted.”

-All eight no votes came from Republicans: Sam Belsito of Tolland, Anne Dauphinais of Killingly, Doug Dubinsky of Chaplin, Craig Fishbein of Wallingford, Mike France of Ledyard, John Fusco of Southington, John Piscopo of Thomaston, and Rob C. Sampson of Wolcott.
+All eight no votes came from Republicans: Sam Belsito of Tolland, Anne Dauphinais of Killingly, Doug Dubitsky of Chaplin, Craig Fishbein of Wallingford, Mike France of Ledyard, John Fusco of Southington, John Piscopo of Thomaston, and Rob C. Sampson of Wolcott.

 Dauphinais said passage put Connecticut on a slippery slope of further interfering with parental rights.